 Best for: Taking your food photos to the next level.

-Everyone is guilty of taking pictures of their food at some point in their life.
-Foodie embraces this impulse and helps you take your food photos to the next level.
+Everyone has been guilty of taking pictures of their food at some point.
+Foodie embraces this impulse and helps you take your food photos to an entirely new level.

 The editor is somewhat similar to Instagram’s – except that all of the 30 filters and editing features are set up with food in mind.

-Plus, it helps you line up the perfect bird’s eye top view shot, and makes the colors pop.
+Plus, it helps you line up the perfect bird’s eye shot and makes the colors pop.

 Bottom line: If you take pictures of food, you need this free photo editing app.